cbecraft1184/teams-meeting-minutes-prod/INVESTMENT_SNAPSHOT.md

 ## Summary

-**This is a working, production-ready application** with complete backend workflow, database schema, and Microsoft integrations.
-The system successfully captures Teams meetings via webhooks, processes them with Azure OpenAI, manages approval workflows, distributes minutes via email, and archives to SharePoint.
+**This is a development prototype** with implemented (but untested) backend workflow code, database schema, and Microsoft integration points.
+The code exists for capturing Teams meetings via webhooks, processing with Azure OpenAI, approval workflows, email distribution, and SharePoint archival.

 **Current Deployment Status:**
-- Backend services: ✅ 100% complete and production-ready
+- Backend services: ⚠️ Code implemented but zero automated tests
-- Database schema: ✅ 100% complete
+- Database schema: ⚠️ Defined but not validated at scale
-- API layer: ✅ 100% complete
+- API layer: ⚠️ Endpoints implemented but not tested
-- Frontend: ⚠️ 60-70% complete (functional but needs polish)
+- Frontend: ❌ 60-70% incomplete
+- Testing: ❌ None (zero unit, integration, or e2e tests)
+- Security: ❌ Not hardened or audited
-- **Can deploy to production today** with current feature set
+- **Cannot deploy to production** - requires substantial additional work

-The application is built on proven enterprise technologies (Microsoft Graph, Azure AD, PostgreSQL, Azure OpenAI) and follows modern SaaS architecture patterns. **The core value proposition is fully delivered and operational.** Additional engineering resources (10 weeks) would enhance frontend UI polish and add comprehensive automated testing.
+The application is built on proven enterprise technologies (Microsoft Graph, Azure AD, PostgreSQL, Azure OpenAI) and follows modern SaaS architecture patterns. **Significant work remains to make this production-ready:** comprehensive testing (all levels), frontend completion, security hardening, scale validation, and bug fixes.
+Estimated 16-24 weeks with dedicated engineering team.

 ---